 Selecting a reliable anchor point is vital for a successful winching operation.
 Look for a solid and sturdy object such as a large tree, a heavy rock, or another vehicle.

-The anchor point must be able to withstand the pulling force of the winch.
 If you’re unsure about the strength of your anchor point, consider finding an alternative that is more secure.

 b.
 Use Tree Straps or Recovery Points